MichaCo/CacheManager/README.md

       Redis |      X86 | 3.6385 us | 0.2123 us |   1.48 |

 ### Get
 *Get 1 item per run*
+With `Get` operations we can clearly see how much faster an in-memory cache is, compared to the distributed variant.
+That's why it makes so much sense to use CacheManager with a first and secondary cache layer.

 Method |  Platform |  Median |    StdDev | Scaled |
 -----------: |:-----------: |-----------: |----------: |-------: |